 Each unit of the turbine and the generator has its own rotor/shaft that is supported at each end by journal bearings.
 Journal bearings get hot due to friction and heat conduction along the shaft from hot parts of the turbine.
-The journal bearings are normally lined with white metal known as antifriction metal or babbitt.
-A centralized lubricating system is employed to protect the bearings from damage due to metal to metal contact and high temperature.
+The journal bearings are normally lined with white metal known as anti-friction metal or Babbitt, a lead-tin alloy with a melting point that can be as low as 182.2°C A centralized lubricating system is employed to protect the bearings from damage due to metal-to-metal contact and high temperature.
 This extends the life of the bearings and reduces the chance of failure.
-A bearing failure is a very serious incident as far as the turbine-generator is concerned and would cause extensive damage.
+A bearing failure is a very serious incident, as far as the turbine-generator is concerned and would cause extensive damage.
 For this reason it is always important to have sufficient oil flow through the bearings for lubrication and cooling purposes.